Social Democratic League: 1893–1900: Socialists' League

 In 1893, the SDB was forbidden by the court because the party had promoted illegal means to attain its goal.
 In response the party renamed itself Socialists' League (Socialistenbond, SB).
-When the anarchist elements began to take full control of the SDB, important regional social democratic figures joined the group around Troelstra.
-Together they formed a group called "the twelve apostles".
-They founded the Social Democratic Workers' Party (SDAP) in 1894.
-In 1896, the radical wing of the party, led by Domela Nieuwenhuis, left the SB and continued without a party organisation.
-They chose for an anarchist course and direct action.
-They founded the paper De Vrije Socialist ("The Free Socialist") and became strongly linked to the Nationaal Arbeidssecretariaat (National Workers' Secretariat; NAS) an anarcho-syndicalist union founded in 1893.
-In 1901 the district of Schoterland elected the independent Socialist candidate, Geert van der Zwaag as its MP.
+When the anarchist elements began to take full control of the SDB, important regional social democratic figures who supported participation in elections joined the group around Troelstra.
+Together they formed a group called "the twelve apostles", who would play a key role in the founding of the SDAP.
+In 1896, the radical wing of the party, led by Domela Nieuwenhuis, left the SB and continued without a party organisation, opting for an anarchist course which focused on direct action.
+They founded the paper De Vrije Socialist ("The Free Socialist") and became strongly linked to the Nationaal Arbeidssecretariaat (National Workers' Secretariat; NAS), an anarcho-syndicalist union founded in 1893.
+In 1901 the district of Schoterland elected the independent Socialist candidate, Geert van der Zwaag, as its MP.
 His views were similar to those of Domela Nieuwenhuis in the 1880s.
 In 1900, the SB joined the SDAP which had become electorally successful.
 When Domela Nieuwenhuis died in 1919, the anarchist movement in the Netherlands lost significance.

 Name

 Before the Russian Revolution, the term social democrat, socialist and communist were used interchangeably to denote a Marxist ideology.
 Social democrat was not more or less radical than socialist.
 The organisations called itself League (Bond) because it did not see itself as a party in the traditional sense.
-It was entrenched in the extra-parliamentary opposition and only entered elections once.
+It was entrenched in the extra-parliamentary opposition and only participated elections twice, during the 1888 and 1891 Dutch general election before the party abandoned parliamentarianism in 1893.